At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - Access ad monetization data which may include ad monetization events from other media sources.

-Allow access to your aggregate revenue data
+Access aggregate revenue data

 - Access in-app and ad revenue data attributed to users brought by the ad network.
 Note: This permission does not directly identify the ad revenue partner.
 However, if you have set the monetization event name to include the partner name, you may inadvertently disclose the identity of the monetization network.

-Allow spend ingestion
+Use ad spend ingestion

 - Access the Ad Spend Ingestion window.